cambragol/advent-of-the-trinity/_posts/2020-08-26-screenshots.md

 image:
 ---

 I haven't updated these screenshots in around a year, so it was overdue.
 I have added mouseovers to show the new 'improved' apple II graphics style that I am going with.
+Obviously which Ultima IV you were weened on will influence which graphical style you prefer.
+However, in this case, less looks better.
+For the most part.

 <!--<figure class="card">
 	<img src="{{ site.url }}/images/title.jpg" alt="Card Back">